nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 We only await the two transactions after they have been already scheduled, which means that they will work concurrently.
 After the two transactions have been scheduled, we wait for `transaction1` to finish and only then we wait for `transaction2` to complete.
 Note that `transaction2` might complete even before `transaction1`.
 In other words, awaiting for `transaction1` doesn't block `transaction2` in any way.

-This is pretty much equivalent to the following code:
+This approach is similar to writing the following code:

 ```javascript
 await Promise.all([sellGrapes(), sellOlives()])